 |China North Industries||China||Splav State Research||Russia|

-We continue to support, and collaborate with, several industry groups, organizations and initiatives.
+We continue to support, and collaborate with, several industry groups, organisations and initiatives.
 These are important in improving sustainability standards across sectors, establishing a consistent dialogue with companies, and in promoting the ongoing development and recognition of ESG within the investment industry.
-We also work with member organizations, as well as national and regional trade associations to develop their submissions on various regulatory issues around the world.
+We also work with organisations that we are members of, and with national and regional trade associations to develop their submissions on various regulatory issues around the world.

 We believe that working with peers and policy makers on ESG issues is an important activity and regularly respond to public consultations both as a firm and working with investor groups.